hardianlawi/attention-lstm-sentiment-analysis/README.md

 make train LOG_DIR=models/attention MODEL_TYPE=attention
 ```

-**Note**: The parameters could be exposed in the `Makefile` or set using config file.
+**Note**.
+The parameters could be exposed in the `Makefile` or set using config file.
 However, as this is not meant to be production-ready codes, running `make train` will use all the default configs set.

 ### Running the Webservice